MicrosoftDocs/win32/desktop-src/Controls/lvn-deleteallitems.md

 ---
 title: LVN\_DELETEALLITEMS notification code
-description: Notifies a list-view control's parent window that all items in the control are about to be deleted.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'e4a219cf-4af9-4d02-8810-f576ba658177'
+description: Notifies a list-view controls parent window that all items in the control are about to be deleted.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: e4a219cf-4af9-4d02-8810-f576ba658177
+keywords:
-keywords: ["LVN_DELETEALLITEMS notification code Windows Controls"]
+- LVN_DELETEALLITEMS notification code Windows Controls
 topic_type:
 - apiref
 api_name: